naturalis/nba-docs/content/advanced-queries/index.md

 comparison operators such as `LT`, `GT` (less than and greater than, respectively) are usually important, as well as querying numbers within or outside a certain range (`BETWEEN, NOT_BETWEEN`).
 Partial matching operators for text fields are very powerful.
-With the operator `CONTAINS`, a search term must be an exact substring (upper/lower cases are ignored) in a document.
-The operator `MATCHES` breaks up the query string into single terms which then are matched in the documents (using an `OR` conjunction).
-The metadata service `{doctype}/metadata/getFieldInfo` lists all operators for every field in a document:
+With the operator `CONTAINS`, a search term must be an exact substring (upper/lower cases are ignored) of a data field.
+The operator `MATCHES` breaks up the query string into single search terms which are conjoined with `OR` .
+The metadata service `{doctype}/metadata/getFieldInfo` lists all operators for every field in a data type:

 http://145.136.240.125:30076/v2/specimen/metadata/getFieldInfo